Frequently Asked Questions

 - includes measures that might cause a high level of discomfort or distress (recollections of trauma or abuse, mental health challenges, etc.)

-How long will it take for my Exempt Application to be reviewed?
+How long will it take for my research to be approved?

 After receiving initial feedback from the IRB, the researcher might need to make adjustments to their proposal and submit corrected materials.
 When studies involve higher risk to participants or when the materials lack sufficient details, this back-and-forth process could happen multiple times.
 For this reason, a well-prepared first submission can save you time.